Jonathan Arac

 Jonathan Arac is an American literary scholar.
-He is the Andrew W. Mellon Professor of English at University of Pittsburgh, visiting professor at Columbia University and Director of Pitt's Humanities Center.
-He is also an editor of the literary journal Boundary 2.
+He is the Andrew W. Mellon Professor of Literature at the University of Pittsburgh, and was previously a visiting professor at Columbia University from 2001 to 2006 and director of the University of Pittsburgh's Humanities Center from 2008 to 2019.
+He has also been on the editorial board of the literary journal Boundary 2 since 1979.